RobertDyke/P12--Semantic-Segmentation/README.md

 # Project 12 Semantic Segmentation

 In this project a Convolutional Neural Network (CNN) based on a VGG-16 image classifier performs semantic segmentation to identify roads in scene images.
 The VGG-16 is originally described in the paper "Fully Convolutional Newtorks for Semantic Segmentation" by Long, Shelhamer, and Darrell.
+The image classifier is located in main.py.
+Also, this project requires a GPU to properly execute.
+I used Amazon EWS with an instance of g3.8large.

 ## Strategy